Ted O'Brien: Early candidacies

 O'Brien first ran for parliament at the 2007 federal election, losing to the incumbent Australian Labor Party (ALP) member Arch Bevis in the Division of Brisbane.
 He campaigned on the slogan "Time for Ted".
 O'Brien was the chairman of the Liberal National Party Futures Committee from 2011 to 2013.
 In November 2012, he won LNP preselection for the Division of Fairfax, defeating former national rugby coach John Connolly.
 He faced a high-profile challenger at the 2013 federal election, with mining magnate Clive Palmer contesting Fairfax as the leader of his Palmer United Party.
 Following a recount, Palmer defeated O'Brien by 53 votes on the two-candidate-preferred vote.

+During the term, O'Brien claimed that many residents had come to him for help after not being able to get help from Palmer, to the point that many of them considered him their MP.

 Federal politics

 In May 2015, O'Brien again won LNP preselection for Fairfax.
 It was initially expected that Palmer would seek re-election in the same seat, but he eventually decided to leave federal politics.
 O'Brien subsequently regained Fairfax for the LNP at the 2016 federal election.
+The LNP had been heavily tipped to reclaim the seat with Palmer's retirement.
+Fairfax, like most Sunshine Coast seats, tilts conservative, and O'Brien would have retained it with a four percent swing in a "traditional" matchup with Labor in 2013.
+As expected, O'Brien won easily.

 O'Brien has served on a number of House of Representatives committees, including as chair of the Standing Committee on Environment and Energy from July 2019, a member of the Joint Standing Committee on Foreign Affairs, Defence and trade, and Chair of the Trade Sub-Committee.
-In 2019 he was nominated to represent the Morrison Government on the Olympic Candidature Leadership Group overseeing South-East Queensland's prospective bid for the 2032 Summer Olympics.
+In 2019 he was nominated to represent the Morrison government on the Olympic Candidature Leadership Group overseeing South-East Queensland's prospective bid for the 2032 Summer Olympics.

+From 5 June 2022 until the 2025 federal election, O'Brien served as the Shadow Minister for Climate Change and Energy.

+Following the 2025 Liberal Party leadership election, O'Brien was elected as Deputy Leader of the Opposition and Deputy Leader of the Liberal Party under the leadership of Sussan Ley.
+O'Brien was also appointed as Shadow Treasurer.

 Political views

 O'Brien is an advocate of nuclear power.
 In 2019 he chaired a parliamentary inquiry into nuclear energy.
+O'Brien advocated for the nation-wide adoption of nuclear energy during the 2025 federal election.

 In September 2020, O'Brien called for Australia to negotiate a free-trade agreement with Taiwan, citing similar agreements with New Zealand and Singapore.

+O'Brien is factionally aligned with the Moderates.